JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-publish-lib-setup.md

 }
 ```

-Before, running tests with a GitHub action, for example, required mentioning debug and release variants:
+Previously, running tests with a GitHub action, for example, required specifying debug and release variants separately:

 ```yaml
 - target: testDebugUnitTest